From setup to shot data in minutes

 How accurate is the speed reading?

-Under good conditions (proper calibration, 120+ FPS, good lighting), accuracy is typically within 2–5 mph.
-Confidence rating tells you how well the algorithm tracked each shot.
+Under good conditions (proper calibration, high-speed (120+ FPS), good lighting), accuracy is typically within 2 mph.

 More questions?
 Visit our full FAQ